Find information related to your college tuition bill, payments, holds, tuition waivers, and installment-payment options.

 Other forms you may need:

-- Have you accepted any aid offered to you by going to our Web sites Online Services page?
+Have you accepted any aid offered to you by going to our Web site’s

-- Have you registered for the number of credits that you indicated you would on your financial aid application (FAFSA) for the semester in question or filed a credit change form with the Financial Aid Office?
+Have you registered for the number of credits that are indicated on your financial aid award letter or filed a credit change form with the Financial Aid Office?

-Brockport Bound is sponsored by the Office of Undergraduate Admissions.
+Brockport Bound is sponsored by the Office of Student Retention.